 Where a child may have suffered significant harm the school will also submit a referral to Children's Social Care.

 Detailed and accurate records will be made to include decisions, actions taken, and reasons for these.
-All records will be retained securely in the locked filing cabinet found in the Headteacher's office.
+All records will be retained securely in locked cupboard (store room next to head teacher's office).

 Initial Action